-A must for E-LIS will be the matter of preservation, in particular the implementation of preservation metadata policies.
-A key step in developing a preservation policy is to identify the types of material contained in a repository in terms of technical structure, or file formats (e.g. PDF, HTML).
-In the digital era, the outset for most new research and educational materials will be the institutional archive, or disciplinary cross-search repository, for this reason "It is important to build the concept of preservation from the outset" as suggested by JISC Circular 4/04, note 10)6.
+Preservation A must for E-LIS will be the matter of preservation, in particular the implementation of preservation metadata policies.
+A key step in developing a preservation policy is to identify the types of material contained in a repository in terms of technical structure, or file formats (e.g., PDF, HTML).
+In the digital era, the outset for most new research and educational materials will be the institutional archive, or disciplinary cross-search repository.
+For this reason "It is important to build the concept of preservation from the outset" as suggested by JISC Circular 4/04, note 10).

-Metadata designed for managing digital content over a long period of time is commonly referred to as preservation metadata, usually those metadata necessary to carry out documents, informs, describes and records a range of activities concerned with preserving specific digital objects contained in a repository.
+Metadata designed for managing digital content over a long period of time is commonly referred to as preservation metadata, usually those metadata necessary to store and reproduce documents.
+These metadata inform, describe, and record a range of activities concerned with preserving specific digital objects contained in a repository.
 To date no repositories (including E-LIS) have a formal preservation policy, indeed preservation policy is being preceded by de facto policies on file formats and transformations without provision for acquiring source versions.
 The strategy for preservation should be determined by the nature and need of the repository, and should be driven by repository policy rather than the other way around.
 These are the full results and analysis from the survey by Steve Hitchcock, Tim Brody, Jessie M.N.
-Hey and Leslie Carr "Survey of repository preservation policy and activity".
+Hey, and Leslie Carr "Survey of Repository Preservation Policy and Activity."

-For this reason Preserv was developed, Preservation Eprints Services - Enabling long-term open access to materials in institutional repositories (IRs)8, a JISC project investigating and developing infrastructural digital preservation services for institutional repositories which offers a tool integrated into the ROAR Registry of Open Access Repositories1.
+For this reason Preserv was developed (Preservation Eprints Services) enabling long-term Open Access to materials in institutional repositories (IRs).
+Preserv is a JISC project investigating and developing infrastructural digital preservation services for institutional repositories; it offers a tool integrated into the Registry of Open Access Repositories (ROAR).